 - 1. Turn the ignition on. - 2.
 Press the power door unlock control on the door panel three times. - 3.
 Turn the ignition off. - 4.
-Press the power door unlock control on the door panel three times. - 5.
-Turn the ignition back on.
-The horn will chirp one time to confirm programming mode has been entered and is active. - 6.
-To enable/disable the autolock feature, press the unlock control, then press the lock control.
+Press the power door unlock control on the door panel three times.

+- 6. To enable/disable the autolock feature, press the unlock control, then press the lock control.
 The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated. - 7.
 Turn the ignition off.
 The horn will chirp once to confirm the procedure is complete.